‘Teen Mom 2’s Kailyn Lowry Shares Pregnancy Glow

 Thus far, Kailyn Lowry has not revealed the gender of her new addition.

 Kailyn Lowry has always been fiercely independent, which is partially why she split from her ex-husband Javi Marroquin, who is the father of her second child, Lincoln.
-While Javi spent time deployed in Qatar, Kailyn got a taste of setting her own routine with her two boys and school assignments, and found that being alone might actually be what she really wanted in life.
+While Javi spent time deployed in Qatar, Kailyn got a taste of setting her own routine with her two boys and school assignments and found that being alone might actually be what she really wanted in life.

-Some suspect that Kailyn Lowry got pregnant while her husband was deployed and they were still technically married, which has lead some fans to lose a little bit of their respect for her.
+Some suspect that Kailyn Lowry got pregnant while her husband was deployed and they were still technically married, which has led some fans to lose a little bit of their respect for her.
 However, this is unconfirmed, and may not be the case.

 Rumors also abound that Javi Marroquin also participated in extracurricular activities outside of the marriage, further driving a wedge between the two.

-Speculation of who Kailyn Lowry’s baby daddy is grows everyday on Twitter, and media outlets have deduced exactly who it is not.
+Speculation of who Kailyn Lowry’s baby daddy is grows every day on Twitter and media outlets have deduced exactly who it is not.

 It is already known that Javi Marroquin is not the father of her child.

 One fan asked Kailyn on Twitter if someone named Cabrell was the baby daddy, who appears to be another student from Kailyn’s university.
-While Kailyn Lowry has mostly kept silent on questions that pertain to the paternity of baby #3, she was very adamant that the father of her child was not him, responding with “no, wtf.”
+While Kailyn Lowry has mostly kept silent on questions that pertain to the paternity of baby No. 3, she was very adamant that the father of her child was not him, responding with “no, wtf.”

 At the moment, the forerunner for Kailyn Lowry’s baby daddy is Chris Lopez, a long time friend of Lowry’s.
 While neither has confirmed nor denied the paternity, speculations continue after Lopez tweeted about his “miracle child,” which Kailyn favorited.
 After fans began to notice this, the social media post disappeared.